Flooding from Addicks and Barker Reservoirs

 Property owners in the affected areas may be entitled to compensation through inverse compensation claims.
 These claims are not related to flood insurance, and property owners do not have to have flood insurance to file an inverse compensation claim.
 In fact, for many affected property owners, an inverse compensation claim may be their only available course of legal action.

-The attorneys at Fleming, Nolen & Jez are all licensed in the state of Texas and long-time residents of Houston.
+The attorneys at Fleming, Nolen & Jez are all licensed.
 We are eager to help our affected neighbors begin to put the pieces back together after the unimaginable damage caused by the intentional flooding of Buffalo Bayou.

 Start Your Flood Claim Today